dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 While this might work, employing hacks that deliberately subvert the way the build system works are exactly the sort of thing that causes trouble a few years down the line.
 So we don't want to go down that path.

+Even the use of reference assemblies with a smaller API surface area than the runtime assemblies (part of the proposed plan) worries us a bit because it feels a bit odd.
+But that at least relies only on supported mechanisms.

 #### Make `windows10.0.19041` a dead end by adding a later target